Unlike wheat flour, rye flour has a lower glycemic index, making it a preferred option for people monitoring their blood sugar levels.

 Rye flour contains soluble fibers (about 15% of its composition), which help maintain digestive health and contribute to normalizing blood sugar levels.

 Additionally, rye flour is rich in vitamins and minerals such as magnesium, phosphorus, and B vitamins.
-These substances play an important role in metabolism and support of the nervous system.
+These substances play a vital role in metabolism and maintaining the nervous system.

 - Calories: about 335 kcal per 100 g